 But what if you don’t have a regular exercise routine?

 You also want to build in 2-3 days of strengthening with extra focus on developing core strength.
 Now is the time to trade making the big muscles bigger for focusing on the deeper muscles responsible for stabilizing the hips, pelvis, and spine.
 Looking for ideas?
-See the blog I wrote on my 8 favorite Prenatal Pilates exercises (link to blog).
+See the blog I wrote on my eight favorite Prenatal Pilates exercises.

-And what if you feel too lousy to even contemplate a movement routine in these first 3 months when you’re using every available energy reserve to stay hydrated and nourished?
-There’s room for you too, and your second trimester is just around the corner so hang in there!
+And what if you feel too lousy even to contemplate a movement routine in these first three months when you’re using every available energy reserve to stay hydrated and nourished?
+There’s room for you too, and your second trimester is just around the corner, so hang in there!

 Most women claim to have the most energy in this trimester, so it’s an excellent time to fine-tune your fitness routine.
-You can keep up the cardiovascular activity from the first trimester, but as your uterus and baby grow, that is more weight for the pelvic floor muscles to deal with so I recommend avoiding any high-impact activities that involve wide-leg separation.
+You can keep up the cardiovascular activity from the first trimester.
+Still, as your uterus and baby grow, that is more weight for the pelvic floor muscles to deal with, so I recommend avoiding high-impact activities involving wide-leg separation.
 For example, replace regular jumping jacks with half jacks.

 In addition to keeping the core muscles strong, don’t forget about building in some upper body strength as well.
 After all, that baby you’re carrying in your belly will eventually need to be carried in your arms (along with a diaper bag, car seat, etc).
 But I’d caution you against lifting heavy weights, especially overhead.
-This might be a little too much intra-abdominal pressure for your pelvic floor muscles to manage, plus it’s not like you’re going to be asked to overhead press your nurse during delivery so there’s no real NEED to train this way right now.
+This might be a little too much intra-abdominal pressure for your pelvic floor muscles to manage, plus it’s not like you’ll be asked to press your nurse during delivery overhead so there’s no real NEED to train this way right now.

-Speaking of intra-abdominal pressure, the pregnancy hormones relaxin and progesterone affect all the connective tissue in your body, not just in the pelvis, so the area between your “6-pack” muscles, called the linea alba, might be slowly separating to accommodate your growing baby and growing uterus (you were perfectly designed to birth a baby so this is not a flaw in the plan).
-However, this is not the time to add the extra intra-abdominal pressure of aggressive abdominal exercises like crunches or weighted twists or double leg lowering, or even excessive time in all 4’s positions.
+Speaking of intra-abdominal pressure, the pregnancy hormones relaxin and progesterone affect all the connective tissue in your body, not just in the pelvis.
+Hence, the area between your “6-pack” muscles, called the linea alba, might be slowly separating to accommodate your growing baby and growing uterus (you were perfectly designed to birth a baby so this is not a flaw in the plan).
+However, this is not the time to add the extra intra-abdominal pressure of aggressive abdominal exercises like crunches, weighted twists, double leg lowering, or even excessive time in all 4’s positions.
 Otherwise, this tissue may stretch beyond its anatomical capabilities.
 Learn more about diastasis rectus abdominus in pregnancy here and here.

 Get creative with your pelvic floor exercises as well.
 While Kegels are great for getting the pelvic floor regularly contracting AND relaxing, you cannot simply Kegel your way into the 4th trimester unscathed.
 It’s time to start incorporating your pelvic floor into the exercises you are already doing (like squats and side leg raises, and bridges) and the daily activities you are regularly participating in (sit to stand, lifting a pot from the bottom cabinet, sneezing/coughing).
 Read more about why Kegels aren’t enough here (link to Kegels Aren’t Enough) and here (link to What Your Pregnant Pelvic Floor Needs).

 There’s a light at the end of the tunnel.
 You can see the finish line!!!
 But you might be starting to slow down.
 After all, it takes energy to grow another human while you are growing so much yourself!
-You may need to trade in some of that moderate-intensity cardio for some lower impact/lower intensity movement.
+You may need to trade some moderate-intensity cardio for some lower-impact/lower-intensity movement.
 If you have access to a pool, water exercise can be a welcome relief while still keeping your heart rate up.